Fortress64SB/LineageOS-Mojito/README.md

 - If you cannot connect to your phone using the minimal ADB/fastboot tool on Windows, this driver must be installed: https://gsmusbdriver.com/xiaomi-mi-note-10
 - Most Linux distributions provide the required USB drivers by default, and you can install the ADB/fastboot tools though their package managers.

-## 1. Unlocking the device.
+## 1. Unlocking the device *
-**if you don't do this, you'll will end up with issues or a bricked device later on.**

-- First ensure your official MIUI OS is up to date, backup your phone and do a factory reset on it.
+- First ensure the official MIUI OS is up to date on you phone, backup your files and perform a factory reset.

-- Then follow this guide: https://c.mi.com/thread-2262302-1-0.html , grow a beard in the meantime and complain to Xiaomi.
-And yes, the excuses for the locking device in this manner has mostly to due with revenue, control and monitoring by Xiaomi, not mainly user security.

-* When the device is now unlocked: *
+- Then follow this guide: https://c.mi.com/thread-2262302-1-0.html

+## 2. Remove your Mi Account on the phone after unlocking *

 - Go to “Settings” > “Mi Account” > “Mi Cloud”.
 - Turn off all synchronization options and most importantly disable “Device Search”.
 - At this point the verification should start and phone number will be requested (otherwise you can enter Mi account ID number or email).
 - Next enter your account password, fill in captcha and device search will be disabled.
 - Go back to “Mi Account” and press “Quit Mi Account”, you’ll see 3 available options, select “Delete from phone”.

-## 2. Updating and clean reflashing the device.
+## 2. Updating and clean reflashing the device *
-**Again, if you don't do this, you'll will end up with issues or a bricked device later on.**

 This step is to ensure you have a fully up-to-date and clean device.
 You can repeat this step too if you want to revert back to your official Xiaomi MIUI personal spy device and re-lock the device afterwards.

 - Unsure that the correct USB driver, fastboot and ADB tools are installed.